MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplicationExtensionProperty.md

 ### -IsMultiValued
 Defines the directory extension as a multi-valued property.
-When true, the directory extension property can store a collection of objects of the dataType; for example, a collection of integers.
+When true, the directory extension property can store a collection of objects of the dataType; for example, a collection of string types such as 'extensionb7b1c57b532f40b8b5ed4b7a7ba67401jobGroupTracker': \['String 1', 'String 2'\].
 The default value is false.
 Supports $filter (eq).